hri4wellbeing/hri4wellbeing.github.io/content/4-submission.md

 All questions about submissions should be emailed to <hri4wellbeing@gmail.com>.

 ## Important Dates
-- Call for papers deadline: 1st July 2022
+- Call for papers deadline EXTENDED: 1st July 2022
 - Notification of acceptance: 15th July 2022
 - Camera-ready deadline: 15th August 2022
 - Workshop day: 2nd September (provisional)